luxtorpeda-dev/luxtorpeda/README.md

 You can use `cargo` as with any Rust project; `make` serves only as a convenient frontend for packaging and triggering longer `cargo` commands.

+## Credits

+* Controller and keyboard glyphs are from "Xelu's FREE Controller Prompts", in the public domain.
+It is available [here](https://thoseawesomeguys.com/prompts/).
+* Application icon is from a collection designed by AIGA, in the public domain.
+It is available [here](https://www.aiga.org/resources/symbol-signs).